Boronizing (Boriding) Process

 Energy, Aerospace, and other industrial companies understand the value of high performing parts that minimize maintenance and downtime.
-As one of the first providers of the boronizing process, VaporKote has significantly decreased wear, erosion, and abrasion problems on numerous critical parts and equipment.
-Boronizing increases component wear life up to several times.
+As one of the first providers of the boronizing (Boriding) process, VaporKote has significantly decreased wear, erosion, and abrasion problems on numerous critical parts and equipment.
+Boronizing (Boriding) increases component wear life.
 Ensuring a very hard, wear-resistant surface, our erosion protection system uses a boron gas diffusion coating or boronized process.

-Boronizing is a chemical vapor deposition (CVD) pack cementation process whereby boron atoms are diffused into steel and other substrates of iron, nickel and cobalt base alloys, forming an intermetallic compound at the surface base metal.
+Boronizing (Boriding) is a chemical vapor deposition (CVD) pack cementation process whereby boron atoms are diffused into steel and other substrates of iron, nickel and cobalt base alloys, forming an intermetallic compound at the surface base metal.
 Uniform diffusion case depths are controlled by the thermo chemical reactions.
-This boronizing treatment provides maximum resistance to abrasion, erosion, and wear – with negligible growth to the original part.
+Boronizing (Boriding) provides maximum resistance to abrasion, erosion, and wear – with negligible growth to the original part.

-Pumps, valves, pipe spools, elbows, and other components are fabricated, welded, and boron-hardened for wear and erosion protection.
+Boronized pumps, valves, pipe spools, elbows, and other components are fabricated, welded, and boron-hardened for wear and erosion protection.
 Boronized parts are approved for critical aerospace components.
-VaporKote also specializes in manufacturing boron hardened pump wear rings, boronized pump impellers and many other parts that are much harder and more durable than heat treated, plasma sprayed, or stellite overlaid rings.
+VaporKote specializes in manufacturing boron hardened pump wear rings, boronized pump impellers and many other parts that are much harder and more durable than heat treated, plasma sprayed, or stellite overlaid rings.
 Contact us regarding your pump wear ring needs.

-Boronizing is a superior quality metal erosion protection system.
-Trust the boronizing experts at VaporKote.
+Boronizing (Boriding) is a superior quality metal erosion protection system.
+VaporKote can boronize parts up to 25 feet long.
 Contact us today for a quote!